jshirota/PreStorm/README.md

 - no external libraries
 - Xamarin / OS X tested
 - strong support for fluent programming in C# and Visual Basic

-But most importantly, PreStorm shields you from these details and lets you code at a much higher level.

 ========